-- i.
-If a party or witness does not submit to cross examination at the live hearing, the decision-maker(s) must not rely on any statement of that party or witness in reaching a determination regarding responsibility but may reach a determination based on evidence that does not constitute a statement by the party. - ii.
+- a.
+If a party or witness does not submit to cross examination at the live hearing, for cases involving significant disciplinary sanctions against students, the decision-maker(s) must not rely on any statement of that party or witness that has not been subject to cross-examination when making a credibility determination but may reach a determination based on evidence that does not constitute a statement by the party. - b.
 The decision-maker(s) cannot draw an inference about the determination regarding responsibility based solely on a party's or witness's absence from the live hearing or refusal to answer cross examination or other questions.

-4. Written Determination of the Decision-Maker
+4. Written Determination of the Decision Maker

-i.
+- a.
 The decision-maker(s) shall issue a written determination regarding responsibility.
-If the decision-maker is a Hearing Board member, a majority of the Hearing Board must find that a policy violation occurred for a finding of responsibility and a majority of the Hearing Board must assent to the sanction(s) imposed, if any.

-To reach this determination, the decision-maker must apply the preponderance of the evidence standard.
-The written determination must include:

-- a.
-Identification of the allegations potentially constituting sexual harassment as defined by this policy; - b.
-A description of the procedural steps taken from the receipt of the Formal Complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held; - c.
-Findings of fact supporting the determination; - d.
-Conclusions regarding the application of the University's policy to the facts; - e.
-A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions imposed on the Respondent (including any referrals to the University's separate procedures for disciplining and terminating staff and faculty as set forth in the Faculty Manual or other procedures), and whether remedies designed to restore or preserve equal access to the University's education program or activity will be provided to the Complainant; and - f.
-The procedures and permissible bases for the Complainant and Respondent to appeal, as set forth in this policy. - ii.
-The University shall provide the written determination to the parties simultaneously. - iii.
-The determination regarding responsibility becomes final either on the date that the University provides the parties with the written determination of the result of the appeal, if an appeal is filed, or if an appeal is not filed, the date on which an appeal would no longer be considered timely.
+If the decision-maker is a Review Panel, a majority of the Review Panel members must find that a policy violation occurred for a finding of responsibility and a majority of the Panel members must assent to the sanction(s) imposed, if any. - b.
+To reach this determination, the decision-maker must apply the standard of evidence required by this policy.
+The written determination must include: - i.
+Identification of the allegations potentially constituting sexual harassment as defined by this policy; - A description of the procedural steps taken from the receipt of the Formal Complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held; - iii.
+Findings of fact supporting the determination; - iv.
+Conclusions regarding the application of Chapman University's policy to the facts; - v.
+A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions imposed on the respondent, and whether remedies designed to restore or preserve equal access to Chapman University's education program or activity will be provided to the complainant; and

-IX.
+- vi.
+The procedures and permissible bases for the Complainant and Respondent to appeal, as set forth in this policy. - c.
+Chapman University shall provide the written determination to the parties simultaneously. - d.
+The determination regarding responsibility becomes final either on the date that Chapman University provides the parties with the written determination of the result of the appeal, if an appeal is filed, or if an appeal is not filed, the date on which an appeal would no longer be considered timely.

 Appeals

-1. Grounds
+Grounds

-Within 10 business days either party may appeal the University's dismissal of a Formal Complaint or receiving the written determination regarding responsibility, on the following grounds:
+Within 10 days of receiving the written determination, either party may appeal from a determination regarding responsibility, and from Chapman University's dismissal of a Formal Complaint or any allegations therein, on the following grounds:

-Ground 1: Procedural irregularity that affected the outcome of the matter;

-Ground 2: New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter; and

-Ground 3: The Equal Opportunity and Diversity Officer, investigator(s), or decision-maker(s) had a conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent that affected the outcome of the matter.
+- Ground 1: Procedural irregularity that affected the outcome of the matter; - Ground 2: New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter; and - Ground 3: The Title IX Coordinator, Investigator(s), or decision-maker(s) had a conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent that affected the outcome of the matter.

-Appeals must be sent to the Equal Opportunity and Diversity Officer in writing.
+Appeals must be sent to the Title IX Coordinator in writing.

-2. Response to Appeals
+Response to Appeals

-As to all appeals, the Equal Opportunity and Diversity Officer (or designee) shall:
+As to all appeals, the Title IX Coordinator (or designee) shall: